 Trust & Safety

 EchoVault is built around a simple standard: family stories should be handled with consent, clear access, and no surprises.
-This page explains how we think about privacy, security, and boundaries today, and what is still in progress.
+This page states the boundaries we use for recordings, transcripts, Echo data, family access, and support work.

 What we optimize for